ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 - Executables must be position independent: don't use absolute addresses
 - Executable files must start with the 4-bytes-long header 'PRG\0'
 - OS functions can be called from the program run (see the sample include file 'arm\os.s')
+- Ndless installation directory is /phoenix/ndless

 What you can't currently do, but should soon I be able to
 =========================================================

+- Change the language settings and keep Ndless installed
-- Install Ndless on the TI-Nspire emulator nspire_emu
+- Install Ndless on the TI-Nspire emulator 'nspire_emu'
-- Upgrade to a more recent version of the OS while keeping Ndless installed
+- Upgrade to a more recent version of the OS and keep Ndless installed
 - Use a fully-fledged executable runner, with relocation and library support, an exception handler, version-independent OS calls, ...
 - Run executables with the TI-84+ keyboard of the TI-Nspire